mawrkus/pull-request-review-guide/README.md

 #### Don't be a gatekeeper / Improvements have a threshold

 Do we always need to push "perfect" code to production?
-Is a good quality increase enough?
+Maybe a good increment in quality is enough?

-Don't place the author in a never-ending cycle of change requests.
-Instead, try to find a balance between code quality, performance, and developer happiness.
+Don't place the author in a never-ending cycle of requests for changes.
+Instead, try to strike a balance between code quality, performance, and developer happiness.

 Remember that you are in the review to provide feedback, not to be a gatekeeper.